Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Discussion

 \subsection{Limitations}

 \paragraph{Offline Grading and Reproducibility Criteria} Since most \Kaggle competitions do not publicly release their test sets, we use the offline-grading setup from \MLEBench~\cite{Chan24MLEBench} to approximate the \Kaggle evaluation.
-This leads to a mismatch between the training/test sets.
-To mitigate this, we operationalize \reproducibility as the score deviation being within a threshold.
-Future work can explore other sources of \nbs where the test set is publicly available to enable a more strict \reproducibility criterion. \paragraph{LLM Generalization} \Tool is designed to be compatible with any LLM with coding and reasoning capabilities.
-We plan to expand the evaluation to other backend LLMs to understand the generalization of \Tool's agentic framework. \paragraph{Flexible Error-Repair Approach} Some errors do not need to be fixed in order for \nbs to generate valid and reproducible predictions; this can be observed from our experimental results where around 1/4 of the \reproducible \nbs are not error-free.
-In future work, we plan to explore a more flexible error-repair approach that first classifies whether an error may impact the \nb's functionality, and only focuses on the critical errors.
+This leads to a mismatch between the training and test sets.
+To mitigate this, we classify \reproducibility using a one-sample $t$-test (\S\ref{sec:motivation:baseline:env}).
+Future work can explore other sources of \nbs where the test set is publicly available to enable a stricter \reproducibility criterion. \paragraph{Stochasticity of LLM Modernization} Each file-level modernization trajectory is executed once per \nb because re-running thousands of agentic LLM repair loops is prohibitively expensive (total cost ${>}$ \$5k USD).
+For \reproducibility \emph{measurement}, we repeat \nb execution up to 10 times and apply one-sample $t$-tests to account for score variance from stochastic training. \paragraph{Generalizability} Our evaluation demonstrates generalizability to both a proprietary LLM (GPT-5.2) and an open-weight LLM (GPT-OSS-120b).
+We also observe that successful modernizations share many recurring library/API evolution patterns.
+Future work can study extracting generalizable patterns in the form of deterministic refactoring recipes, e.g., OpenRewrite scripts~\cite{OpenRewrite}. \paragraph{Flexible Error-Repair and Semantic Preservation.} Some errors do not need to be fixed for \nbs to produce valid and \reproducible predictions.
+As observed in \S\ref{sec:eval:rq-reproducibility}, around 1/4 of the \reproducible \nbs (GPT-5.2) still contain errors.
+Additionally, score-based \reproducibility does not guarantee functional equivalence but is acceptable, as \Tool instructs the model to preserve the original semantics while also enabling score calibration.
+As discussed in \S\ref{sec:eval:rq-reproducibility}, these objectives may cause confusion or lead to repairs that restore the target score at the expense of semantic consistency.
+Future work will prioritize functionality-critical errors, separate structure-preserving repair from score calibration, and strengthen semantic validation to distinguish reproducibility from functional equivalence.